 A Special Word on Safety at inSPIRE Rock

-Each of you are aware that there is always an inherent risk of injury and even death while climbing.
+Each of you is aware that there is always an inherent risk of injury and even death while climbing.
 It’s up to all of us to work together to reduce that risk of injury and death.

 If it can happen to John Long…